Fees and Financial Support

 Students are responsible for residence fees incurred under the terms of the residence accommodation undertaking.

 It is the student's responsibility to provide correct address information to the appropriate graduate office, the Office of the Registrar, and/or the Business Office.

-Fees are charged on a per term basis for registered students, and are due as follows:
+Fees are charged on a per term basis for registered students.